Treyarch/anime-metada/INSTALLATION.md

 - `--remove-mpaa`: Remove MPAA rating from all episode NFO files
 - `--batch-mode`: Enable batch processing mode with configurable delays between API operations
 - `--batch-delay`: Set the delay in seconds between batch operations (default: 1.0)
+- `--max-folders`: Set maximum number of subfolders to process (0 means process all, default: 0)
+- `--folder-offset`: Number of folders to skip before starting processing (default: 0)

 Command-line options take precedence over the settings in the `.env` file.